fireflycons/Invoke-SqlExecute/docs/en-US/Invoke-SqlExecute.md

 - Multiple connection strings, one input file or -Query: Run the input against all connections.
 - Equal number of connection strings and input files: Run each input against corresponding connection.

-It is not possible to send query results to the pipeline in parallel execution mode.
+Delivery of query results to the pipeline in parallel execution mode is currently not supported.
+Whilst technically it is possible, results from each input script will be delivered in an undefined order.
-An exception will be thrown if -OutputAs is not None or Text
+A warning will be printed and -OutputAs overridden to Text if -OutputAs is not None or Text

 ```yaml
 Type: SwitchParameter